Kwing95/bertram-coffee/README.txt

    balance to the next payee, with that same amount being subtracted from the tab of the payee.

-4. We assume that tips intended to be paid based on the pre-tax cost of the order, and that all employees are in agreement on what the tip amount should be.
+4. We assume that tips are intended to be paid based on the pre-tax cost of the order, and that all employees are in agreement on what the tip amount should be.
 In other words, the tips is not aggregated from what each employee wants to tip independently for their coffee.